-Development discourse creates a narrative of the African continent as a singular, hungry place in need of urgent intervention.
-One intervention being pursued by international donors and African research councils are genetically modified (GM) crops.
-My research examines controversy surrounding the commercialization of GM crops in Ghana with a focus on plant breeding, regulatory and patent law, and anti-GM activism.
-I employ an ethnographic methodology to examine the intersections of taste, identity and commercialization across three sets of actors: Ghanaian scientists and bureaucrats working on GM projects, a large and active social movement opposing those projects, and farmers caught in the middle.
-I found that narratives of urgency overlook lifeworlds of food and agriculture – taste, identity and preference – in favor of regulation and commercialization of techno-scientific interventions.
+In my first project (2013-present), I examine controversy surrounding the commercialization of GM crops in Ghana with a focus on plant breeding, regulatory and patent law, and anti-GM activism.
+I employ an ethnographic methodology to examine the intersections of taste, identity and commercialization across three sets of actors: Ghanaian scientists and bureaucrats working on GM projects, a large and active social movement opposing those projects, and the potential end-users of GM crops, farmers.
+A day in the life of this project looks something like this.